 If you’re interested in having a vaginal birth after a cesarean section, you need a women’s health specialist with experience in this area of practice.
-At North Atlanta Women’s Care, the team has helped many women in and around Johns Creek, Georgia, have a successful vaginal delivery after a previous cesarean section.
+At North Atlanta Women’s Care, the team has helped many women in and around Suwanee, Georgia, have a successful vaginal delivery after a previous cesarean section.
 To learn more about the process, book a consultation with North Atlanta Women’s Care today.
 Online scheduling is available, or you can book your visit by phone.Request Appointment

 VBAC stands for “vaginal birth after cesarean,” which means delivering a child via vaginal birth after a previous child was born via cesarean section or C-section.
 In decades past, one C-section meant that all future children would be born the same way.
 Today, however, it’s possible for women to have a vaginal birth even after one or more children were delivered surgically.

 You should be in good overall health for a vaginal birth to be a good option.
 If your obstetrician feels that you have too many risk factors, a cesarean section may be a better approach.
 Risk factors include:

 Your obstetrician can assess your health and determine if VBAC is the right path going forward.

 The orientation of your C-section scar is an important consideration.
 If your scar is transverse, meaning it runs from top to bottom, it will not be possible to have a vaginal delivery.

 That’s because the labor and delivery process places a great deal of strain on your body, and can cause your scar to rupture, placing you in serious danger.
 Even if your C-section scar is low and transverse, a vaginal birth still comes with a risk of scar rupture, although the risk is only around 1%.